The World’s Greatest Orchestras on Tour

 Chopin — Piano Concerto No. 1

-A bold and brilliant presence at the keyboard, Yuja Wang makes her Hayes Hall debut as soloist and director of the Mahler Chamber Orchestra in a dazzling evening of music, performing as both soloist and conductor in a spirited program of works by Prokofiev, Hindemith and Chopin.
+A bold and brilliant presence at the keyboard, Yuja Wang makes her Hayes Hall debut as soloist and director of the Mahler Chamber Orchestra in a dazzling evening of music, performing as both soloist and conductor in a spirited program of works by Prokofiev, Tsfasman and Chopin.

 All Visiting Orchestras tickets include same-day admission to The Baker Museum.
 Special museum hours on day of Mahler Chamber Orchestra performance: Noon-7pm.
 In addition, the doors to Hayes Hall will open 90 minutes prior to this performance.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.